 Oxfordshire County Council – COMET transport service This is an experimental service, recently introduced by Oxfordshire County Council, created to help people without suitable access to public transport.
 Please use the following link for a full explanation of this new service (Opens in a PDF)

-Chiltern Rail runs services to London (Marylebone) which call at either Bicester North station or Bicester Village station (used to be called Bicester Town).
+Chiltern Rail runs services to London (Marylebone) which call at either Bicester North station or Bicester Village station.

-The service from Oxford to London (via Bicester Village) runs approximately every 30 minutes, although not all trains stop at Islip.
+The service from Oxford to London (via Bicester Village) runs approximately every 30 minutes.

 The service from Birmingham/Banbury via Bicester North to London (Marylebone) runs with at least two trains an hour.

 Timetable for Banbury, Bicester, London (Marylebone) (Opens in a PDF) – this timetable also includes times from Bicester Village.

 From Oxford Station it is possible to get direct trains to London (Paddington), via Didcot and Reading.
-Also direct trains to Manchester, York and Newcastle.
-And a direct train to Southampton where you could board the Queen Mary 2 to New York!
+Also direct trains to Manchester, York, Southampton and Newcastle.